Psychedelic renaissance: A status update on psychedelics and MDMA in therapy

 Canada has for some time approved psilocybin therapy in existential anxiety in life-threatening illness.
 They have recently softened the regulations further so that people with other problem indications can also get psychedelic therapy after individual assessment.

 In Switzerland, it has been the practice for a number of years that psychiatrists can apply for a license to operate psychedelic therapy upon individual application.
+Unfortunately, this environment has not carried out good clinical studies, but research indicates that the treatment is safe and effective.

 Furthermore, the state of Oregon in the United States has enacted one public system for therapy with psilocybin fungi, to be implemented during 2023.